 Things to Keep in Mind

 Before we get started, I want to point out that I am not a doctor.
-My advice is based on extensive research as well as my own personal experience.
+My advice is based on extensive research.
 It’s also important to note that these ovulation tracking methods are clues to help you estimate when ovulation might occur but are not a surefire way to pinpoint the exact timing of ovulation.